 Programs that rely on specific values of errno may not run as expected, because certain errno values have changed.
-Under OS/390 Language Environment V1R5, error messages have the format EDC5xxx.
-You can find the error message information for a particular errno value by applying the errno value to EDC5xxx (for example, 021 becomes EDC5021), and looking up the EDC5xxx message in OS/390 Language Environment Debugging Guide and Run-Time Messages manual.
+Starting with OS/390 Language Environment V1R5, error messages have the format EDC5xxx.
+You can find the error message information for a particular errno value by applying the errno value to EDC5xxx (for example, 021 becomes EDC5021), and looking up the EDC5xxx message in z/OS Language Environment Debugging Guide manual.